coniferconifer/ESP32_fauxmoESP_IR/README.md

 ## IR remote commander for Alexa (Amazon echo) by ESP32
+ Thanks to fauxmoESP , voice command can send IR signal to control nearby appliances.
- change json data in the source code for the device to be controlled by IR remote controller
+ Change json data in the source code for the device to be controlled by IR remote controller.

 ### How to get IR command Json data
 - step 1 setup serial terminal software (teraterm etc) , set speed 115200bps.
 - step 2 run ESP32_fauxmoESP_IR_recorder.ino